-I wrote my own Debian init script that
+I wrote my own Debian init

-start-stop-daemon and named pipes to allow server commands.
+start-stop-daemon and named pipes to allow server

-Beyond that, I made a Puppet module that can install and
+commands.
+Beyond that, I made a Puppet

-configure the server.
+can install and configure the server.
 You can clone it from Git at

 I also really like maps, so I started looking for software that would let me generate maps of the world.
 (I was almost pacified when I learned how to craft maps.
 Almost.)
 I eventually settled on Minecraft Overviewer, mostly because it seems to be the most polished implementation.
 They even provide a Debian repository, so I didn’t have to do anything special to install it.